actionml/universal-recommender/README.md

 * **dateName** optional, a date or timestamp used in a `dateRange` recommendations filter.
 * **returnSelf**: optional, default = false.
 Boolean asking to include the item that was part of the query (if there was one) as part of the results.
 The default is false and this is by far the most common use so this is seldom required.
 * **recsModel** optional, default = "all", which means  collaborative filtering with popular items returned when no other recommendations can be made.
 Otherwise: "all", "collabFiltering", "backfill".
 If only "backfill" is specified then the train will create only some backfill type like popular.
 If only "collabFiltering" then no backfill will be included when there are no other recommendations.
+* **backfillField** optional (use with great care), this set of parameters defines the calculation of the popularity model that ranks all items by their events in one of three different ways corresponding to: event counts (popular), change in event counts over time (trending), and change in trending over time (hot).
+If there are not enough recommendations to return teh number asked for, popular items will fill in the remaining recommendations asked for&mdash;hence the term "backfill".
+Purely popular items may be requested in the query by specifying no user of item.
-* **backfillField** optional (use with great care), default: name = "popRank" and refers to the field name in Elsaticsearch, backfillType = popular, eventNames = only the first/primary event in `eventNames`, corresponding to the primary action, duration = 259200, which is the number of seconds in a 3 days.
-The primary/first event used for recommendations is always attached to items you wish to recommend, the other events are not neccessarily attached to the same items.
-If events like "category-preference" are used then popular categories will be calculated and this will have no effect for backfill.
-Possible backfillTypes are "popular", "trending", and "hot", which correspond to the number of events in the duration, the average event velocity or the average event acceleration over the time indicated.
-This is calculated for every event and is used to rank them and so can be used with biasing metadata so you can get, for instance, hot items in some category. **Note**: when using "hot" the algorithm divides the events into three periods and since event tend to be cyclical by day, 3 days will produce results mostly free of daily effects for all types.
+	* **name** give the field a name in the model and defaults to "popRank"
+	* **backfillType**  "popular", "trending", and "hot".
+These are event counts, velocity of change in event counts, or the acceleration of event counts. **Note**: when using "hot" the algorithm divides the events into three periods and since events tend to be cyclical by day, 3 days will produce results mostly free of daily effects for all types.
 Making this time period smaller may cause odd effects from time of day the algorithm is executed.
 Popular is not split and trending splits the events in two.
 So choose the duration accordingly.
+	* **eventNames** an array of eventNames to use in calculating the popularity model, this defaults to the single primary events&mdash;the first in the `algorithm: eventNames:`
+	* **duration** a duration like "3 days" (which is the default), which defines the time from now back to the last event to count in the popularity calculation.
+	* **endDate** an ISO8601-date string to use to start the duration&mdash;the first event to count.
+This is almost never used live system but may be used in tests on batch imported events.
 * **seed** Set this if you want repeatable downsampling for some offline tests.
 This can be ignored and shouldn't be set in production.

 ###Queries